-36.0 Initiating a Complaint
+33.0 Initiating a Complaint

-36.1 Form of Complaint; Filing
+33.1 Form of Complaint; Filing

-36.1.1 Any party wishing to make a complaint of unprofessional conduct against a professional regulated by the Board may file a written complaint with the Board.
+- 33.1.1 Anyone wishing to make a complaint of unprofessional conduct against a professional regulated by the Board may file a written complaint with the Board.
 Written complaints must include identifying and contact information for the complainant.
 The Board provides a printed complaint form for this purpose.
 Use of a form is preferred, but not required.
-If applicable, a complainant must provide authorization for the release of relevant medical records using the Board's form.

-36.1.2 The Board may open an investigation on its own initiative to evaluate instances of possible unprofessional conduct that may come to its attention.
+If applicable, a complainant must provide authorization for the release of relevant medical records using the Board's form. - 33.1.2 The Board may open an investigation on its own initiative to evaluate instances of possible unprofessional conduct that may come to its attention.
 26 V.S.A. § 1355(a); 3 V.S.A. § 129(b).

-37.0 Notice
+34.0 Notice

-37.1 Notice to Complainant
+34.1 Notice to Complainant.
 The Board will send the complainant a standard letter of acknowledgment stating that the complaint has been received by the Board and that it will be investigated.

-37.2 Notice to Respondent
+34.2 Notice to Respondent.

-- 37.2.1 The Board will send the Respondent a copy of the complaint, a copy of a release of medical records signed by the patient or other authorized person, a copy of the statutory definition of unprofessional conduct, and a standard letter stating that: - 37.2.1.1 This complaint has been lodged against them; - 37.2.1.2 The letter is not a notice of a formal hearing; and - 37.2.1.3 The respondent must respond in writing.
-The response should be addressed to the Investigating Committee at the address of the Board and filed with the Board within 20 days of the date of the letter. - 37.2.2 The Respondent is responsible for the accuracy of the response and must sign the response, even if also signed by an attorney. - 37.2.3 The Executive Director or Investigator may grant one extension of up to 20 additional days, or more for reasonable cause, to provide the response.
-A request for further delay must be submitted to the assigned investigative committee. - 37.2.4 In cases where the Board has initiated an investigation, the Board will send the Respondent a letter providing notice of the investigation and describing the matters for which response is requested. - 37.2.5 Unlicensed Practice.
+- 34.2.1 The Board will send the Respondent a copy of the complaint, a copy of a release of medical records signed by the patient or other authorized person, a copy of the grounds of unprofessional conduct, and a standard letter stating that: - 34.2.1.1 This complaint has been lodged against him or her; - 34.2.1.2 The letter is not a notice of a formal hearing; and - 34.2.1.3 The respondent must respond in writing.
+The response should be addressed to the North, Central, or South Investigating Committee at the address of the Board and filed with the Board within 20 days of the date of the letter. - 34.2.2 The Respondent is responsible for the accuracy of the response and must sign the response, even if also signed by an attorney. - 34.2.3 The Executive Director or Investigator may grant one extension of up to 20 additional days to provide the response.
+A request for further delay must be submitted to the assigned investigating committee.

+- 34.2.4 In cases where the Board has initiated an investigation, the Board will send the Respondent a letter providing notice of the investigation and describing the matters for which response is requested. - 34.2.5 Unlicensed Practice.
 No notice need be provided to the target of an investigation into unlicensed practice.

-38.0 Investigation
+35.0 Investigation

-38.1 Investigative Committee

-A standing investigative committee or one specially appointed, and an Assistant Attorney General, will investigate each complaint and recommend disposition to the Board.
-The investigative committee shall be assisted by an investigator from the Board.
-After the file is received, the investigative committee will discuss the complaint and plan the investigation.
+35.1 Investigating Committee.
+A standing investigating committee or one specially appointed, and an assistant attorney general, will investigate each complaint and recommend disposition to the Board.
+The investigating committee shall be assisted by an investigator from the Board.
+After the file is received, the investigating committee will discuss the complaint and plan the investigation.

-38.2 Cooperation with Investigation; Impeding an Investigation
+35.2 Cooperation with Investigation; Impeding an Investigation.

-- 38.2.1 Professionals are obligated to cooperate with the Board throughout an investigation.
-A Respondent may contest a subpoena using the appropriate mechanisms, but in the absence of a delay associated with a bona fide objection to subpoena a failure to respond to a subpoena within a reasonable time constitutes a violation of this rule. - 38.2.2 Professionals are prohibited from engaging in any action that may deter a witness from cooperating with a Board investigation and from retaliating against any person based upon the filing of a complaint or cooperation in any way with a Board investigation.
-Professionals are prohibited from concealing, altering or destroying any evidence that is or may be pertinent to a Board investigation. - 38.3 Confidentiality of investigations is governed by 26 V.S.A. § 1318.
+- 35.2.1 Professionals are obligated to cooperate with the Board throughout an investigation.
+A Respondent may contest a subpoena using the appropriate mechanisms, but in the absence of a delay associated with a bona fide objection to subpoena a failure to respond to a subpoena within a reasonable time constitutes a violation of these rules. - 35.2.2 Professionals are prohibited from engaging in any action that may deter a witness from cooperating with a Board investigation and from retaliating against any person based upon the filing of a complaint or cooperation in any way with a Board investigation.
+Professionals are prohibited from concealing, altering or destroying any evidence that is or may be pertinent to a Board investigation.

-39.0 Suspension Prior to Completion of an Investigation
+36.0 Suspension Prior to Completion of an Investigation.